-- 3. Proof of illness in the form of a medical certificate may be required if a unit member is absent from assignments or duties for three (3) or more consecutive days. - 4.
-Charges against sick leave will not be made for work-related disabilities. - Unit members who are employed during the summer session may use accumulated sick leave credits. - 6.
+- 1. Bargaining unit members covered herein shall be credited with twenty (20) days of sick leave each year.
+Unused sick leave shall accumulate to a maximum of two hundred (200) days. - 2.
+Charges against sick leave credits shall be made only when absence for illness occurs on a scheduled academic work day.
+Sick leave credits shall not accrue during periods of leave without pay. - 3.
+Proof of illness in the form of a medical certificate may be required if a bargaining unit member is absent from assignments or duties for three (3) or more consecutive days. - 4.
+Charges against sick leave will not be made for work-related disabilities. - 5.
+Bargaining unit members who are employed during the summer session may use accumulated sick leave credits. - 6.
 Overload shall be included in the calculation of sick leave and/or personal leave. - 7.
-Unit members shall be notified of sick leave accumulation through the College payroll system. - 8.
+Bargaining unit members shall be notified of sick leave accumulation through the College payroll system. - 8.
 Up to three (3) sick days per year may be used for the care of immediate family members.
-Immediate family is limited to spouse, children and parents of the unit member.
+Immediate family is limited to spouse, children and parents of the bargaining unit member.